alec-eickbusch/QOGS/README.md

-# Echoed Conditional Displacement (ECD) Control
+# Quantum Optimal Gate Synthesis (QOGS)

-Welcome to the Echoed Conditional Displacement (*ECD*) control package!
+Welcome to the Quantum Optimal Gate Synthesis (*QOGS*) package!
 Built with Tensorflow in python.

-ECD control is a fast, echoed, gate-based approach to the quantum control of an oscillator with weak dispersive coupling to a qubit.
+**This project is a work in progress and documentation is under developement.**

+If you would like to contribute, or have any issues, comments, or questions, please open a github issue or contact: [alec.eickbusch@yale.edu](mailto:alec.eickbusch@yale.edu).

-Based on the paper **Fast universal control of an oscillator with a weak dispersive coupling to a qubit (2021)** [arXiv:2111.06414](https://arxiv.org/abs/2111.06414).
+The method here is an extension of the optimization techniques used in the paper **Eickbusch et al. "Fast universal control of an oscillator with a weak dispersive coupling to a qubit" (2021)** [arXiv:2111.06414](https://arxiv.org/abs/2111.06414) to general parameterized gate sets.

-This repository can be used to optimize circuit parameters and generate ECD pulse sequences to be used in an experiment.
+## Authors and Contributors
+- Alec Eickbusch, Yale University
+- Jacob Curtis, Yale University
+- Volodymyr Sivak, Yale University
+- Shantanu Jha, Massachusetts Institute of Technology

 ---
 ## Requirements